teddyoweh/planz/README.md

 # Planz

 Planz is an event coordination tool built using a modern technology stack.
 It simplifies event coordination and organization, providing a user-friendly interface for creating, managing, and tracking events.
-This is a proof of concept developed in 8hours (backend & frontend)
+This is a proof of concept that was developed in under 6 hours (backend & frontend inclusive)

 ## Technology Stack